Try It Yourself

 Explanation

 Examine the transactions for this flow.
-In this example you can see that the link to the flag is embedded in the JSON that the first HTTP request gets.
-Click the component after the HttpComponent (in this case RemoveHeaders Component) to see the state of the message after the HTTP operation.
-The flag url is a JSON element called sCountryFlag as you can see.
-After the conversion to XML we use XPath to set the flag url to a header.
-At the 2nd HttpComponent transactions you see this in the headers, this url is then used to request the flag's image.
+In this example, you can see that the link to the flag is embedded in the JSON that the first HTTP request receives.
+Click the component after the HttpComponent (in this case, the RemoveHeaders component) to see the state of the message after the HTTP operation.
+The flag url is a JSON element called sCountryFlag, as you can see.
+After converting to XML, we use XPath to set the flag url to a header.
+In the 2nd HttpComponent transactions you see this in the headers, this url is then used to request the image of the flag.

 3.GetCountryLanguages example

-You will look at an example flow and do a more in-depth analyses of how the data is being processed within the integration.
-The video below guides you through the example and additional details or remarks can be found in the guide underneath the video.
+You will look at an example flow and analyze in more detail how the data is processed within the integration.
+The video below will walk you through the example and additional details or notes can be found in the guide below the video.

 Flow description